The world’s most prestigious weather and climate photography competition

 • Have a look at our blogs to get some hints and tips

-• Read our Terms and Conditions
+• Read full Terms and Conditions

 • Vote for your favourite photo when our public vote opens